elix22/Urho3D-Spherical-World/README.md

 -----------------------------------------------------------------------------------
 Spherical world sample for Urho3D.

-Known Issue: vertical jump impulse is not computed correctly when the unit vector components x and
+Known Issue: Bullet does not compute the vertical jump impulse correctly when the unit vector components x and
 y ~= abs(0.707) or when z and y ~= abs(0.707).
 This note can be seen in Character.cpp, line 148.